jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   `ARCHAPPL_ROOT_LOGGER_LEVEL` to the JVMs and change its default from the current `WARN` (`configure/CONFIG_SRC:71`) to `INFO` per D24.
 - `docs/README.install.md`: the override hook and the level variable.
+- `docs/technicaldocs/README.systemd.md`: the application-level row becomes
+  the WAR's `log4j2.xml`; both configurations then share the pattern, the prefix and the root level `ARCHAPPL_ROOT_LOGGER_LEVEL`, and `journalctl -p err..err` selects application errors too; the runtime reload of an edited copy (`monitorInterval`) is described only after T2 observes it.

 Out of scope: the layout itself (aa-maven, G14); the runtime level control under discussion with aa-maven.